 # Dhankar Gompa:

-It is a small village at a height of 3800 meters and actually an ancient monastery which was founded in the 12th Century.
+It is a small village at a height of 3800 meters and actually an ancient monastery that was founded in the 12th Century.
 It was the capital of the Kingdom at Spiti during the 17th Century known as Nonos.
 New Monastery is built in the village named Shichilling (8 Km) which has a strength of more than 100 Monks.
 Dhankar Gompa is located at a 300-meter spur where the confluence of River Spiti and Pin River took place.
 Dhankar means Fort in Local language and the Monastery actually used to protect Valley from outside invasion in ancient times by Spitians.

 Key Monastery which is situated at a distance of 8 Km from Kaza in Kibber Village is a major tourist attraction and it is an example of great architecture from ancient times.
-It was founded in the 11th century and is located at an altitude of 4000 meters on the bank of Spiti River.
+It was founded in the 11th century and is located at an altitude of 4000 meters on the bank of the Spiti River.
 It is the biggest Monastery of the Valley region and religious training and preaching center for Monks.

 # Langza Village: